oncomouse/AndrewPilsch.com/_includes/cv.md

 ## Conference Presentations

+"**Composition's Mushrooms: Fungal Models of Sustainable Pedagogy.**" *The Conference on College Composition and Communication*.
+Pittsburgh, PA, 2019.
+(Accepted)

 "**Composition not Inheritance: Imagining a Functional Digital Humanities.**" *DHSI Colloquium*, Victoria BC, 2018.

 **"Alien Megastructures: The Possibility of Extraterrestrial Life and the Rhetoric of Hope in the Anthropocene."** *18th Biennial RSA Conference*, Minneapolis, MN, 2018.